bertofurth/Seagate-Central-Debian/README.md

 "Bullseye".

-For interested parties, this upgrade image was created using the procedure documented in this project by HOWTO-create-debian-image.md
+For interested parties, this upgrade image was created using the procedure documented in this project in the file HOWTO-create-debian-image.md

 ### Install the Debian image using the Seagate Central Web Management page
 Login to the Seagate Central's web based management tool as an admin